Matthiasbrat/old_blog/src/content/posts/introspection/good.md

 lang: 'en'
 ---

-Never have I beg for more than sufficience.<br />
+Never have I begged for more than sufficience.<br />
 I've always enjoyed life as it is.
 The sun, the clouds, the rain.
 People making friends here and then.<br />

 People have a lot to think about nowadays.
 I'm more of a looking person.
 I see.....<br />